 I felt like I was on a scavenger hunt trying to find the Carnegies in Alton and Peoria.
 The one in Alton was actually in the adjoining community of Upper Alton, above the Mississippi, and was on the campus of the dental school of Southern Illinois University.
 It was now a biomedical library after starting out as the library for Shurtleff University.
 It retained "Carnegie Library" on its red brick facade flanked by two pillars.

 I arrived in Peoria at 7:30 am after my night in a warehouse.
-I was lucky to find a bushy-bearded fellow beside a van he looked like he was living in outside the library in the heart of the city who knew that this wasn't the site of the Carnegie, but rather it was a couple miles away.
+I was lucky to find a bushy-bearded fellow beside a van that appeared to be his home outside the library in the heart of the city who knew that this wasn't the site of the Carnegie, but rather it was a couple miles away.
 My ride took me past the Cubs' dazzling Triple A minor league stadium that seats 8,000 and past a street named for Richard Pryor, born in Peoria.
 The Carnegie was identified as the Lincoln Branch Peoria Public Library.
 The four-pillared building sat on a slight rise in the middle of a couple square block park that it had all to itself.
 Hidden behind it was a vast addition.
 It was closed, as the old building was undergoing a vast restoration.

 After Alton, the first of my Carnegies after crossing the Mississippi, there were still functioning Carnegies in Jerseyville, Carrollton, Winchester and Jacksonville, each with its own charm and personality that gave me a glow upon making their acquaintance.
 As interesting as any of them though was the Carnegie in Chillicothe, as it was now a used book store--Waxwing Books with a website of the same name listing some of its 30,000 titles and including a photo of its proprietors, the Popps, Richard and Wendy, out front of the building.
 They bought the building in 2005 just after it went on the market.
 They had just moved to Peoria, 17 miles to the south, after discovering South Dakota wasn't such a good place for a book store.
 They had relatives in Peoria and decided to relocate there.
 Shortly after they arrived, the Carnegie became available.
 They couldn't have been happier with their good fortune.